Injured workers win with repeal of the 6% DPI threshold

 The Personal Injury Lawyers’ 6% Team have a 99% success rate

-If you have sustained an injury at work and would like some advice as to what you need to do to ensure any claims for compensation you have are protected, you should contact us here at The Personal Injury Lawyers on 1300 782 202 or by submitting an enquiry form via our website.
+If you have sustained an injury at work and would like some advice as to what you need to do to ensure any claims for compensation you have are protected, simply chat with us online or on your mobile, email or call us free.
 We would be only too happy to assist you.